We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - sitting for a long period of time, especially on the toilet

-Treatment for hemorrhoids can occur at home or at a doctor’s office.
+You can have hemorrhoids treated at home or at a doctor’s office.

 Practice good hygiene by cleaning your anus with warm water during a shower or bath every day.
 But don’t use soap, as soap can aggravate hemorrhoids.
 Also avoid using dry or rough toilet paper when you wipe after a bowel movement.